mozilla/playdoh-docs/packages.rst

 (largely borrowed from `Zamboni`_)

-Your app will depend on lots of tasty open source Python libararies.
+Your app will depend on lots of tasty open source Python libraries.
 The list of all your dependencies should exist in several places:

 1. requirements/prod.txt